New Jersey State Income Tax Rates 2012 - Tax Year 2011

 Other New Jersey Deductions

 Other New Jersey deductions and credits include the Earned Income Tax Credit (20% of your Federal Earned Income Tax Credit), military pension income, and certain retirement account contributions.
-There are 330 days left until Tax Day, on April 15th 2013.

 New Jersey Tax Deductions